jonathanstowe/Lumberjack/Documentation.md

 Objects of this class represent the messages that are passing through the logger, in the simplest case where one is using the methods provided by the role [Lumberjack::Logger](#Lumberjack::Logger) then these objects will be created for you with sensible defaults.
 You are free to create them yourself if you want other values than the defaults or you can sub-class to provide different attributes if you have different requirements and the dispatchers that you are using would make use of them.

 The messages themselves contain the information required to determine whether they will becomes candidates for dispatch and select which dispatchers (if any,) they will be sent to.

 The messages can be smart matched against items of the enum [Lumberjack::Level](#Lumberjack::Level).

 class
 -----

 This is the type object of the class that the message is for and will be populated by the logging methods of the [Lumberjack::Logger](#Lumberjack::Logger) role.
 If it is populated it will be used in two ways. firstly if it is a `Lumberjack::Logger` the `log-level` "class method" will be used to determine whether the message should be dispatched, that is if the level of the message is of a higher or equal "severity" than the `log-level` it will be dispatched, secondly it will be used to select which dispatchers it will be handed to by smart matching against the `classes` of the dispatcher.

 level
 -----

-This is the [Lumberjack::Level](#Lumberjack::Level) representing the level or severity of the message, it will be checked against the `log-level` of `class` if available, or the `default-log-level` to determine whether the message should be a candidate for dispatch.
-If this is not provided to the constructor for the message object then it will be set to the `default-log-level` which is probably not what you want.
+This is the [Lumberjack::Level](#Lumberjack::Level) representing the level or severity of the message, it will be checked against the `log-level` of `class` if available, or the `default-level` to determine whether the message should be a candidate for dispatch.
+If this is not provided to the constructor for the message object then it will be set to the `default-level` which is probably not what you want.
 The helpers in [Lumberjack::Logger](#Lumberjack::Logger) take care of that for you however.

 backtrace
 ---------

-This is a Backtrace object that represents the execution context when the log message is constructed, it can be used by the dispatcher to provide information about the call site.
+This is a list of Backtrace::Frame object that represents the execution context when the log message is constructed, it can be used by the dispatcher to provide information about the call site.
 It will be populated for you when the message is created, however if you are sending a message, for example, about a caught exception you can supply a backtrace that came from elsewhere (though you may need to adjust the frames that the dispatcher examines accordingly.)

 message
 -------